 Part B: Feeding the Baby

-Q4: What should I bring to feed my little cherub during travel?
+Q4: What should I bring to feed my baby during travel?

 A4: If you’re nursing, easy: Just pack a cloth nursing cover!
 If your baby is on solids, bring a plastic or silicone bib that just needs to be wiped off instead of laundered.
 (Click here for photos of Devi covered in food in Puerto Rico, but protected by the bib!)

 Bring baby wipes (the kind that are both diaper wipes and face wipes) to wipe down tables and restaurant high chairs before using them.
-Finally, bring a backup high chair.
+Finally, bring a travel high chair.

 A5: Though most restaurants have wooden highchairs that are just fine, one in ten times a place either doesn’t have a high chair, or has one that is so rickety that you refuse to use it.
 For these moments, I suggest packing one of two types of travel high chairs.